emqx/emqx/apps/emqx_mongodb/README.md

 # MongoDB Connector

 This application houses the MongoDB connector.
-The MongoDB connector is used by emqx_authz, emqx_authn and emqx_bridge_mongodb applications to connect to MongoDB.
+The MongoDB connector is used by emqx_auth and emqx_bridge_mongodb applications to connect to MongoDB.

 ## Contributing